Canonical lifts and $\delta$-structures: Canonical lifts of ordinary abelian schemes

 \subsection{Canonical lifts}

 We now fix an ind-affine $p$-adic sheaf $S$.
-As the category of ordinary $\dt_{W(S)}$-$p$-groups is equivalent to the category of ordinary $p$-groups over $S$ by theorem \ref{theo:ordinary-lambda}, it follows that the corresponding categories of ind-objects are also equivalent.
-In particular, the category of ordinary $\dt_{W(S)}$-$p$-divisible groups is equivalent to the category of ordinary $p$-divisible groups over $S$.
-This allows us to define canonical lifts of ordinary abelian schemes using the theorem of Serre--Tate, which we recall below for convenience.
+As pointed out in remark~\ref{rmk:ind-groups}, we have a theory of canonical lifts for ordinary $p$-divisible groups over $S$.
+This allows us to define canonical lifts of ordinary abelian schemes using the theorem of Serre--Tate, which we recall below.

 Let $S_0\to S$ be a nilpotent thickening of $p$-adic sheaves and denote by $D_{S_0/S}$ the category whose objects are triples $(G, A_0, h)$ where $G/S$ is a $p$-divisible group, $A_0/S_0$ is an abelian variety and $h\: G\times_S S_0\isomto A_0[p^\infty]$ is an isomorphism.
 A morphism $(G,A_0,h)\to(G',A'_0,h')$ is a homomorphism $G\to G'$ and a homomorphism $A_0\to A'_0$ compatible with $h$ and $h'$ in the evident sense.